unChaz/sci-fi-5e/srd/classes/paladin.md

 #### Techcasting

-By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
+By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast spells as a cleric does.

 ##### Preparing and Casting Spells